mattrussi/gitlab-com-runbooks/howto/k8s-gitlab.md

 * We add the prometheus endpoint to our thanos-ops query instance.
 This is handled via the `ops-base` chef role.
 * The thanos-query running inside the cluster is added as a datasource to grafana.
 This is currently done manually.
+Though not required, this provides a fall back in cases where `thanos-query.ops.gitlab.net` may be unhealthy.

 ### Logging